corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/ops-index.md

 menu:
   corda-enterprise-4-8:
     identifier: corda-enterprise-4-8-operations-guide
-    name: "Corda Operations and Deployment"
+    name: "Corda operations and deployment"
 tags:
 - operations
 - deployment
 -
-title: Corda Enterprise Operations Guide
+title: Corda Enterprise operations guides
 weight: 100
 ---

 # Corda Enterprise operations guide

-The Corda Operations Guide is intended to assist you and your organisation in planning, deploying, and operating an instance of Corda Enterprise.
+The Corda operations guide is intended to assist you and your organisation in planning, deploying, and operating an instance of Corda Enterprise.
 Much of the material you can read here is expanded upon throughout the docs, and can be readily found using a search on this documentation site.
 Wherever there is more material available on a particular subject, you can follow a link for the complete documentation.